Chocolate Peanut Pretzel Pie

 Rich, chocolatey brownie-like filling with roasted and salted peanuts is topped with pretzels inside a buttery and flaky pie crust.
 This Chocolate Peanut Pretzel Pie will be a crowd pleaser anytime you serve it!

-If you’re looking for more chocolate pies, be sure to check out some of my other favorites like my Chocolate Bourbon Pecan Pie, Cherry Chocolate Chip Pie, or my Chocolate Peanut Butter Tart.
+If you’re looking for more chocolate pies, be sure to check out some of my other favorites like my Chocolate Bourbon Pecan Pie, Dark Chocolate Sweet Cream Pie, or my Chocolate Peanut Butter Tart.

 chocolate peanut pretzel pie